 Look around - there are trees in Wisconsin!
 Forestry is a natural resource that we take for granted in the community.
-Students will learn basic skills that a forester will need to know to manage a forest.
+Students will learn basic skills that a forester will need to know how to manage a forest.
 The trips we take to the school forest are important to study and measure the trees and land that the trees are on, and witness management practices of these woodlots.
 Students will learn basic skills needed to manage a forest and receive training on chainsaw safety and operation.
 Wisconsin is a leading state in maple syrup production; emphasis will be placed on collection and production of maple syrup.
 Portfolio items for this class include the pictures/reflections of students completing course skills and competencies, and the tree identification project.
+Portfolio artifacts can include: chainsaw safety certification and the Tree ID booklet.